-What if you could buy a professional grade air purifier at an affordable price (plus $300 off) and have the peace of mind that you and your family are breathing in the cleanest air possible?
+What if you could buy a professional grade air purifier at an affordable price and have the peace of mind that you and your family are breathing in the cleanest air possible?

-AirDoctor is the first affordable air purifier that not only removes virtually 100% of particles, but also the vast majority of toxic ozone, volatile organic compounds (VOC) and gases.
+AirDoctor is the first affordable air purifier that not only removes virtually 100% of fine and large particles but also the vast majority of toxic ozone, volatile organic compounds (VOC) and gases.

 - 99.99% of airborne viruses and bacteria